Mapping the Structure of Oxygen-Doped Wurtzite Aluminum Nitride Coatings From Ab Initio Random Structure Search and Experiments: Conclusions

 \section{Conclusions}

 Sputter-deposited Al-O-N films (and similar systems such as for example A-Si-N) fabricated by sputter-depostion are a surprisingly complex class of materials~\cite{12} with potential applications such as protective transparent coatings.
 In earlier work we found that the Al-O-N~\cite{12} (and also Al-Si-N films~\cite{9,10}) undergoes a complex structural evolution with increasing O content.
 At lower O (and Si contents) XRD indicated the formation of a solid solution by integration of the O (and Si) into the AlN wurtzite lattice.
 In earlier theoretical work, the Si atoms in the Al-Si-N films were reasonably distributed in the AlN wurtzite host lattice for DFT calculations.
 The results confirmed the lattice contraction measured by XRD.
 However, here we show that the human-choice of selecting solely super cells with nicely distributed V$_{\rm Al}$ and O atoms (or Si atoms in our earlier work) is questionable, particularly when considering films fabricated by sputtering which is a highly off-equilibrium process.
-The machine learning method used here is free from human predjustice and thus considers a reasonable number of different super cell states all leading to stable structures in DFT.
-These then need to be analyzed which is again challenging and is here performed again without human interaction, i.e. free from a human prejustice how the system is believed to look like.
-The obtained results are surprisingly complex, since the interpretation of the XRD data of the Al-O-N (and similar systems, e.g. Al-Si-N) shows a linear contraction of the lattice with an O content increased from 0 to 8\%, while it remains constant for higher O contents, making the interpretation challenging.
-Based on the work presented here, we would suggest to refrain from naming an Al-O-N system with high O contents of a few percent a solid solution of O inside the AlN wurtzite lattice (and the same statement would apply to many other similar materials systems), because this suggests that O and V$_{\rm Al}$ are well distributed inside an otherwise perfect AlN wurtzite lattice and that the material is in a thermodynamically stable state.
+RSS is free from human predjustice and allows for fast generation of a huge amount of configurations than can be reduced to small set of initial candidates using FPS on a smart metric to compare structural pairs.
+Accurate DFT can then be applied to obtain stable structures from the initial set of ideal configurations.
+The results from DFT then need to be further interpreted to shed light on the link between structure and properties, which is again challenging and is performed here again without any human bias by exploiting the power on unsupervised learning.
+Explaining experiments surprisingly complex, since the interpretation of the XRD data of the Al-O-N (and similar systems, e.g. Al-Si-N) shows a linear contraction of the lattice with an O content increased from 0 to 8\%, while it remains constant for higher O contents, making the interpretation challenging.
+Based on the work presented here, we suggest to refrain from naming an Al-O-N system with high O contents of a few percent a \emph{solid solution} of O inside the AlN wurtzite lattice (and the same statement would apply to many other similar materials systems).
+Indeed, solid solution implies that O and V$_{\rm Al}$ are well distributed inside an otherwise perfect AlN wurtzite lattice and that the material is in a thermodynamically stable state.
 This is however not the case.
-The theoretical work presented here revealed an increasing density of larger vacancy clusters, i.e. voids (confirmed by PALS) and O and O-N pairs are formed which strongly distorts the AlN lattice in the proximity of these large defects.
+The theoretical results presented here revealed an increasing density of larger vacancy clusters (i.e. voids, confirmed by PALS), with the formation of O and O-N pairs which strongly distorts the AlN lattice in the proximity of these large defects.
 The large spread in the observed vertical lattice constant found via DFT calculations across the large set of investigated configurations is also an indicator of a complex scenario that had been oversimplified in previous interpretations.